 - Conducting interviews or information sessions

 - Running screening and reference checks.
 Please note that if your volunteers need to have a police or working with children check you will need to allow a few weeks for these to be processed.
-Find more information about screening and reference checks in our Volunteer background checks section
+Find more information about screening and reference checks in our Screening and checks section

 - Complete any paperwork relevant to new recruits, such as volunteer agreements, volunteer records